Hey, Wondrous Wideling! 👋

 - NOTE 2: I do, sadly, suffer from chronic migraines and some other not-so-fun health issues.
 If I end up rescheduling our appointment because of a health issue, I will extend our consultation for an extra 30 minutes for free as my apology for needing to reschedule.
 I hope to never have to do this, but this is the reality of living with chronic health issues.

 Please understand – more important than anything else I've said so far – is that I can give you the best advice on the planet, but if you choose not to implement any of it, there's not much I can do at that point.
 If you book an appointment with me, you're also booking an appointment with yourself – an agreement with yourself that you'll put in the hard work to make success happen.

-If you aren't willing to do that hard work, save yourself the hundred bucks.
+If you aren't willing to do that hard work, save yourself the 150 bucks.

-Not to put too fine of a point on it, there are well over 7,000 Widelings in the group at the time of me writing this.
-I could help 8 authors a day, 7 days a week, 365 days a year, and it'd still be well over two years before I was able to help every single Wideling who is currently in the group (not to mention anyone new who joined in the next two years!)
+Not to put too fine of a point on it, there are well over 10,000 Widelings in the group at the time of me writing this.
+I could help 8 authors a day, 7 days a week, 365 days a year, and it'd still be well over three years before I was able to help every single Wideling who is currently in the group (not to mention anyone new who joined in the next three years!)